bycho91/TravelPlanz-website/README.md

-# Travel Planz - A website that is created to help users plan their travels
+# Travel Planz - A website that is created to help users plan their travels.

 - User can look up restaurants, hotels, and attractions by location.
 - Used RapidAPI - OpenWeather Map API and Travel Advisor API to create this